The world feels pretty broken right now. Meet the fixers.

 Since last fall (right around election time, in fact), we’ve been working on our latest edition of the Grist 50 — an annual list of 50 emerging leaders with fresh, forward-thinking solutions to some of the world’s biggest problems.

-To assemble this all-star lineup of non-toxic avengers, we asked folks we admire and respect — including Grist members, key sources, and even our moms — to suggest up-and-comers who inspire them.
+To assemble this all-star lineup of non-toxic avengers, we asked folks we admire and respect — including Grist members, key sources, important change makers, even our moms — to suggest up-and-comers who inspire them.
 We got big-time responses from former Vice President Al Gore, model and activist Cameron Russell (a Grist 50 alum), political commentator Van Jones, vegan race car driver Leilani Münter, and celebrity chef Tom Colicchio.

 We’re calling this year’s group “The Fixers,” because even at a time when the world feels pretty broken, they haven’t given up on a planet that doesn’t burn and a future that doesn’t suck.

-Our list includes people like Donnel Baird, a child of immigrants from Guyana who grew up in a tiny apartment in Brooklyn, relying on a cook stove for heat.
+Our list includes people like Donnel Baird, a child of immigrants from Guyana who grew up in a tiny apartment in Brooklyn, relying on a cooking stove for heat.
 Today Baird is the founder and CEO of BlocPower, a company that provides the engineering and financial know-how to retrofit old, unhealthy, energy-wasting buildings (like the one he grew up in), saving the owners money, fighting climate change, and improving public health all at the same time.

 When I interviewed Baird for the Grist 50, we couldn’t help but talk about the state of our nation.
 It was just after the Trump administration’s first attempt to ban travel by immigrants from seven majority-Muslim countries; one of Baird’s partners had missed being caught in the JFK airport dragnet by just a few hours.

 “Half of our employees are from American inner cities,” he told me.
 “The other half are immigrants from countries like China, India, Iran.”
-There’s no question Trump’s actions have had a personal and professional impact on Baird’s company and the cleantech industry at large.
+There’s no question Trump’s actions have had a personal and professional impact on Baird’s company and the cleantech industry writ large.

-Yet, alongside the anger and anxiety he felt, Baird remained optimistic, seeing an opportunity for states, communities, and the private sector to step up, take control of the direction of the country, and keep clean energy moving forward.
-BlocPower, for instance, just secured a seven-figure boost in venture capital funds from Silicon Valley.
+Yet alongside the anger and anxiety he felt, Baird remained optimistic, seeing an opportunity for states, communities, and the private sector to step up, take control of the country’s direction, and keep clean energy moving forward.
+BlocPower, for instance, recently secured a seven-figure infusion of venture capital funds from Silicon Valley investors, Baird said.

 Washington might no longer be interested in sustainability, but the rest of the world still sees a smart investment.
-“That’s going to be very good for us, we think,” Baird said.
+“That’s going to be very good for us, we think.”

-That kind of energy, enthusiasm, and can-do spirit pervades the group we’ve selected for the Grist 50 this year, despite the new administration’s attempt to build a wall against progress.
-Perhaps even because of it.
-They know the struggles they face and the problems they seek to solve are more challenging — and more crucial — than ever.
+That kind of energy, enthusiasm, and can-do spirit pervades the group we’ve selected for the Grist 50 this year.
+Despite the new administration’s attempt to build a wall against progress — perhaps even because of it — they know the struggles they face and the problems they seek to solve are more challenging, and more crucial, than ever.
 And they have no intention of giving up or slowing down.

 So on this year’s list you’ll find politicians from both parties, farmers raising food in the country and the city, a Silicon Valley entrepreneur, two chefs, a sketch comedian, and some kids with wisdom beyond their years.
 You’ll also find a generous helping of community activists, policy wonks, scientists, and scholars.